 Your Site Has Been Hacked

 Having your website hacked is probably one of the scariest situations a site owner or developer can have.
 You could be locked out of your website, your site could be redirected, or it could be used by bad actors for nefarious purposes.
 When your site is hacked, scripts could be running that will throw errors, alerting WordPress to their presence.
 That’s when recovery mode would kick in.

 Sometimes you won’t see a critical or technical difficulties error message.
 There could simply be a few lines of PHP on your screen.
 In that case, it’s usually caused by a problem with your theme.
 Your theme could be outdated, have missing code, or have custom code you implemented causing a conflict.

 4. Your Version of PHP is Causing Issues

-Another thing to evaluate is the version of php running on your site.
+Another thing to evaluate is the version of PHP running on your site.
 Sometimes the problem is easily corrected by switching to a different version.
-For instance, if your theme is outdated with no new version available, rolling back php to an older version may solve the issue.
+For instance, if your theme is outdated with no new version available, rolling back PHP to an older version may solve the issue.
 However, WordPress doesn’t recommend rolling back farther than 7.4.
 Doing so leaves your site vulnerable to security issues and slower performance.
-In fact, our Divi Theme currently supports PHP version 8.0+ and recommends at least PHP version 7.4 as a hosting requirement for these reasons.
-That said, solving the issue may not be easy and may require you to abandone dated plugins and/or upgrade your hosting provider.
+Our Divi Theme currently supports PHP version 8.0+ and recommends at least PHP version 7.4 as a hosting requirement for these reasons.
+That said, solving the issue may not be easy and may require you to abandon dated plugins and/or upgrade your hosting provider.

 How to Enter WordPress Recovery Mode

-There are basically three ways you can access recovery mode:
+There are three ways you can access recovery mode:

 - Accessing the WordPress Recovery Email.
-This invloves clicking the link provided in the WordPress recovery mode email.
+This involves clicking the link provided in the WordPress recovery mode email.

 - Adding Recovery URL Manually.
 This involves manually recreating the recovery mode URL.